 Showing them that you still place your trust in the Lord, will help them want to find the same strength in Him.
 Speak of the ways His goodness and mercy sustain you.

 Traffic laws, tax laws, mortgage payments, bosses, and yes, even your husband; to such model due respect.
 There will always be an authority somewhere in our lives.
-Projecting respect for that authority, even when you don’t agree, will model humility without shame.
+Projecting respect for that authority, even when you don’t agree, will model a standard of humility.

 Help others with a glad heart.
 Life really isn’t about what we can get out of it.